puppetlabs/puppetlabs-inifile/README.markdown

 }
 ```

 Manage an individual setting in the global (top of the file) section.
-For example:
+For example (note the lack of section parameter):

 ```
 ini_setting { "sample global setting":